-Household Hazardous Waste Programs.
+Household Hazardous Waste Program.
 PaintCare partners with household hazardous waste programs-either directly or indirectly-to cover the costs of their paint collection bins, transportation, processing and in some cases additional on-site paint management activities.
 HHW programs are typically good program partners because they have an existing customer base and provide an "all-in-one" HHW drop-off opportunity.
-PaintCare partnered with all HHW programs throughout the state.